- What is the Working Holiday Visa?

 Our Fast-Track Application Package is a premium service for those who need to submit their application in time with their deadlines.
 Your case will become a top priority for our lawyers and you will benefit from our highest-quality services.

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

 If you want to apply for the Working Holiday Visa in Canada, you have to be ready to pay a participation fee of CAD$150.
 In addition to that, all successful applicants have to pay an open work permit holder fee of CAD$100.

 All applicants for the Working Holiday Visa are required to bring proof of financial support, in the form of a bank statement, with them when they arrive in Canada.
 Immigration officials might ask for it.

 The bank statement has to be issued no more than 1 week before the departure to Canada and it has to clearly prove that you have at least CAN$2,500.
-This amount should allow you to support yourself during the first 3 months of your stay in the country.
+This amount should allow you to cover initial expenses and support yourself during the first 3 months of your stay in the country.

-If you are a holder of the Working Holiday Visa in Canada, you can leave the country and then return without losing the right to work there.
+If you are a holder of the Canadian Working Holiday Visa, you can leave the country and then return without losing the right to work there.
 The immigration officials will re-assess your admissibility each time you enter Canada but, if your visa is still valid, you have the right to leave and re-enter the country multiple times.

 Yes.
-Generally, holding a job offer is not a requirement to apply for the Working Holiday Visa in Canada.
-That means that if your application for the visa is successful, you can look for employment opportunities after you arrive in Canada.
+Generally, holding a job offer from a Canadian employer is not a requirement to apply for a Working Holiday Visa in Canada.
+That means that if your application for this IEC work permit is successful, you can look for employment opportunities after you arrive in Canada.